LukasMMarinovic/knmp_win/README.md

 [link placeholder]

+##*KNMP_win* has't been updated in ___ days.
+What's up with that?
+It could be a number of things.
+Maybe I was working on a differet project, or maybe i've just had a busy week (yes, I go to school).
+Stay posted to my blog (http://scratchabear.blogspot.com/) for updates, and please note that I try to push an update at least once a week!

 ## *KNMP_win* won't run on my MAC.
 What am i doing wrong?
 Purchasing a computer that doesn't support my software.
 Shame on you!